 These are events in the Los Angeles area that highlight Norwegian, Swedish, and/or Danish culture.
 At almost all, children’s activities and delicious food are present so they make great family excursions.

 Scandinavian Film Festival LA, Writers Guild Theater, Beverly Hills

 Scandinavian Festival, California Lutheran University, Thousand Oaks

 The Scandinavian Festival is a two-day festival full of games and crafts for children, a Viking Encampment and Sami Village, a food court, live music and dancing, shopping, lectures, and demonstrations of food, arts, and crafts.
-The 43rd annual festival will take place the weekend of April 21 and 22, 2018.
+The 44th annual festival will take place the weekend of April 6 & 7, 2019.
 Read more about what to expect at Southern California’s Annual Scandinavian Festival Returns.

 17th of May Celebration at Norwegian Seamen’s Church, San Pedro

 This is a true Norwegian 17th of May celebration that happens on May 17 at the church.
 There’s a parade around the neighborhood, traditional Norwegian food (pølser, rundstykker, brus, bløtkaker, marsipankaker, og kaffe), songs and speeches, and of course, games and ice cream for the kids.

 Norwegian Constitution Day Parade and Festivities at Nansen Field, Rolling Hills Estates

 This celebration is usually held the Sunday closest to May 17.
 It includes a parade around the soccer field; foods such as hot dogs, hamburgers, Solo, and ice cream for sale; stalls with Norwegian goods; and games for the kids.
 Read about my latest visit to the Nansen Field festivities here.

 Norwegian Christmas Fair at Norwegian Seamen’s Church, San Pedro

 The third weekend in November is always the Norwegian Christmas Fair, or Julebasar, at the Norwegian Seamen’s Church.
 This year’s dates are Friday, November 16, – Sunday, November 18, 2018.
 Christmas decorations, music, candles, and the smell of freshly baked goods set the mood as you wander the booths filled with Scandinavian goods of all kinds.
 There are raffle drawings with wonderful prizes, traditional foods served in the church’s cafe, and baked goods for sale in the church’s bakery.
 Read about my latest visit to the Christmas Fair here.